-\Courses should be taken in sequence.
+^{}Courses should be taken in sequence.

-OT 056 1.0 to 3.0 Units
+OT 054A 1.5 Units

-Beginning Keyboarding
+Beginning Keyboarding A

-Course Advisory: SCC minimum English standard.
-An individualized beginning keyboarding course taught on the microcomputer.
-Touch typing is developed on the alphabet, punctuation, symbols, and top row number keys.
-Speed will be built to a minimum of 30 words per minute.
-Units of study include production of documents such as correspondence, memos, reports, and tables in standard formats.
-This is an open entry/open exit course.
-May be repeated to a maximum of 3 units, including initial enrollment.
-Three hours lecture, two hours lab.
+OT 054A in an individualized beginning keyboarding course taught on the computer.
+Touch typing is developed for the alphabet, punctuation, symbols, and top row number keys.
+Speed will be built to a minimum of 20 words per minute.
+Students may test out of OT 54A if they can meet a minimum of 20 wpm with proper technique.
+Three hours lecture (8 week course).